 The executive agreements described under "Transactions with Our Executive Officers and Directors" below provide that, upon termination of the executive officer's employment without cause, the executive officer is entitled to severance payments equal to 50% of the executive officer's base salary, continued health plan premium payments for up to six months, and any unpaid compensation, benefits or unused vacation accrued.
-The executive agreements also provide that, upon an involuntary termination upon a change in control, or upon a resignation for good reason upon a change in control, the executive officer is entitled to 100% of the executive officer's base salary, 50% of the executive officer's target bonus, incentive, performance, profit-sharing or any other similar arrangement, continued health plan premium payments for up to one year, full vesting of all unvested stock, stock options, awards and rights, and any unpaid compensation, benefits or unused vacation accrued.
-In addition, upon a change in control, the executive agreements provide for the vesting of 25% of all unvested stock, option, awards and purchase rights granted to the executive officer.
+The executive agreements also provide that, upon an involuntary termination upon a change in control, or upon a resignation for good reason upon a change in control, the executive officer is entitled to 200% of the executive officer's base salary, 200% of the executive officer's target cash incentive compensation or other performance, profit-sharing or any other similar arrangement, continued health plan premium payments for up to two years, full vesting of all unvested stock, stock options, awards and rights, and any unpaid compensation, benefits or unused vacation accrued.